Returning from Maternity Leave – Top Tips for Employers

 There are some really straightforward steps that you can implement in your business to help an employee who’s returning from maternity leave.
 You could suggest that:

 They leave their out of office on for a few days after their return – emails will have piled up while they have been away, and leaving the out of office on for a little longer can give them the chance to get on top of the old before dealing with the new.

 Bring them back on a Wednesday – having a shorter week can help them ease back in without getting overwhelmed.

-Plan for illness – they might feel awkward about asking for time off once they’ve just come back, but they, or the child, might get ill.
+Plan for illness – they might feel awkward about asking for time off once they have just come back, but they, or the child, might get ill.
 New environments have lots of new germs, so it might take a little while to build an immunity up.

-Prepare for a confidence dip – they’ve been off for a while, so they’ll need to build their confidence back up before they’re fully productive again.
+Prepare for a confidence dip – they have been off for a while, so they will need to build their confidence back up before they are fully productive again.
 Give them the chance to ask questions and suggest they take a look at this article to help them find their feet again.

-Encourage them to meet with their colleagues before returning – there will be some colleagues they’re close with at work and you should encourage them to arrange a coffee and a catch up before coming back.
-It can help minimise some worry about returning and give them chance to catch up on what they’ve missed.
+Encourage them to meet with their colleagues before returning – there will be some colleagues they are close with at work, and you should encourage them to arrange a coffee and a catch up before coming back.
+It can help minimise some worry about returning and give them chance to catch up on what they have missed.